BradleyCulley/bradleyculley.github.io/_posts/2025-07-18-superman-to-superdog.md

 </p>

 <p>
-He smooths a wrinkle near his knee.<br/>
+He smooths a wrinkle near his knee.
+He sighs.<br/>
 "The Kent disguise allows me to be with the people", he says.<br/>
 "The people?"
 I ask.<br/>
 He looks down at me,<br/>